Why set and forget calorie targets will always fail you (and how Smart Macros Algorithm can help)

 The main macronutrients are protein, carbohydrates and fat.

-While there is plenty of debate about which macro mix is optimal (as you can see from the range of approaches below), the Smart Macros algorithm can help you find what works for you.
+While there is plenty of debate about which macro mix is optimal, the Smart Macros Algorithm can help you find what works for you (note: macro = large).

 Micronutrients are the vitamins, minerals, amino acids and fatty acids that our body needs to thrive (remember: micro = small).